bixb922/crank-organ/building/README.md

 This is a collection of links and random thoughts on building a crank organ.

+To build a crank organ yourself, you need to build:
+* A bellows.
+This is a good starting point, without bellows, there is no air for the pipes.
+Search for the links to Melvin Wright's bellows in this file.
+* Pipes.
+20 pipes is a good starting point.
+There are many links below that describe pipe measures and pipe building.
+"Closed pipes" is a type of pipes that fits very well with crank organs.
+* Pipes are inserted with a small tube into a box called the "wind chest".
+There is little description on how to make a wind chest, since it's only a box.
+My photo log here https://drehorgel.pythonanywhere.com/info/static/gallery.html shows how I made the wind chests.
+* Solenoid valves for each pipe.
+The easiest way is to purchase organ pipe valves, see links below.
+If you really want to make pipe valves yourself, see this article about valves with RC servos: [RC servos for crank organ valves](/doc-servo/servos.md)
+* The electronics, see here [](/doc-hardware/README.md)
+* A case where all components fit in.
+The easiest way is to build something to your tase once you have all components is finished.

+This article here falls short of being a complete guide, but there are links to very good descriptions on how to build a crank organ yourself.

 # Contents
 1. [Links](#1-links)
      * [Forum](#forum)